A True Story About Planting the Seed of Faith – My father always had a way with words, and the words he spoke that day were planting seeds of faith.

 Several years later, after running in fear of my life, his words came to mind at a small city mission in Oakland, California.
 I listened to a sermon before the evening meal and decided to walk forward to receive Jesus Christ as my personal savior.
 The grace of God released the burdens of sin from me that night.

 My father was right; once again, that Bible pointed me to the only one who could save my life.

 The grace of God has allowed me to forgive my father for everything that has happened in the past.

 Today, I understand we all have flaws and have done things that hurt others.
 We are all sinners who need God saving grace to rescue us and to transform our lives.

 Did someone plant the seed of faith your life?

 Has the Bible saved your life?

-My father didn’t get the headstone that he wanted to have.
-He is buried underneath a large tree in the center of the graveyard.
+My father didn’t get the headstone he wanted; his grave is underneath a large tree in the center of the graveyard.

-It’s sad that our family was dysfunctional for so many years when that could have been avoided if we had only followed Jesus sooner in life.
+It’s sad; our family was dysfunctional for so many years, and it was avoidable if we had only followed Jesus sooner in life.